GoogleCloudPlatform/DataflowTemplates/v2/kafka-to-gcs/README_Kafka_to_GCS.md

-Kafka to Cloud Storage Template
+Kafka to Cloud Storage template
 ---
 A streaming pipeline which ingests data from Kafka and writes to a pre-existing Cloud Storage bucket with a variety of file types.

 :memo: This is a Google-provided template!
 Please check [Provided templates documentation](https://cloud.google.com/dataflow/docs/guides/templates/provided-templates) on how to use it without having to build from sources using [Create job from template](https://console.cloud.google.com/dataflow/createjob?template=Kafka_to_GCS).

 :bulb: This is a generated documentation based on [Metadata Annotations](https://github.com/GoogleCloudPlatform/DataflowTemplates#metadata-annotations)